Microsoft Exchange Vulnerability TIME From Detection to Escalation: 20 MINUTES

 May - July 2021

-These collections of vulnerabilities are dubbed ProxyShell.
-Bad actors leverage three separate vulnerabilities as part of a single attack to bypass authentication and execute code
+These collections of vulnerabilities are dubbed ProxyShell, with bad actors leveraging three separate vulnerabilities as part of a single attack to bypass authentication and execute code

 -